Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Privacy Risks Exposure Analysis

 \section{Privacy Risks Exposure Analysis}

-In this section, we discuss our findings on privacy risks associated with COVID tweets that could lead to privacy leakages, such as sensitive information disclosure and user identification and tracking.
-Previous studies have shown that users share an immense amount of private information on the Internet through their web actions that mainly include web searches, social media posts with location details, photos and video sharing, and forum comments \cite{starov2017extended, meng2019towards, wang2020special}.

-To analyse the impact of the COVID pandemic on the privacy of social media users, we quantify the privacy risks of tweets using the methodology given in \cite{masood2018incognito}.
-In this study, the authors proposed a probabilistic framework that quantifies privacy risks based on three key aspects: uniqueness, uniformity, and linkability of the web data.
-Considering the results of this study and the generic nature of the model, we apply this framework to the Twitter dataset for our privacy risk analysis.
+\ik{In this section, we discuss our findings on privacy risks associated with COVID tweets that could lead to privacy leakages, such as sensitive information disclosure and user identification and tracking.
+We use the methodology given in~\cite{masood2018incognito} that quantifies privacy risks of web data based on three key aspects: \textit{uniqueness, uniformity,} and \textit{linkability} of the web data.
+Considering what we intend to investigate in this study and the generic nature of the model in \cite{masood2018incognito}, we apply this framework to the Twitter dataset for our privacy risk analysis.}